 When we won’t use Laravel

 While Laravel is a powerful and popular PHP framework, there are situations where it may not be the best fit for a particular project.
-Below are some reasons why Laravel may not be appropriate for a particular web application:
+Below are some reasons why Laravel may not be appropriate for a specific web application:

-- Tight budget and time constraints.
+- Tight budget and time constraints